 - Raw milk can be used for this recipe

-- There are a couple differences between cheese cloth and butter muslin.
-Cheese cloth has a wider weave, so more liquid drains out, and it can only be used once.
+- There are a couple differences between cheesecloth and butter muslin.
+Cheesecloth has a wider weave, so more liquid drains out, and it can only be used once.
 Butter muslin has a tighter weave, which is a plus when making soft, fresh cheeses like cream cheese because you'll lose less moisture and ultimately end up with more cheese.
 Butter muslin can also be washed and re-used.
-This recipe can be attempted with goat's milk, but non-dairy milks such as soy or almond milk will not work.
+This recipe can be attempted with goat's milk, but non-dairy milk, such as soy or almond milk will not work.

 - If your house is too cool, try culturing the milk in the oven with the oven light on.
 This creates a slightly warmer environment.

 - 1 quart goat milk (Do not use ultra-pasteurized)